Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: SCFL: Generalization Gap based Convergence Analysis and Resource Allocation

-where $\tau_u$ is the last sampled time at user $u$, $c_0$ is defined as the subtraction entropy of mutual information and data entropy, $c_1$ is the time-variant coefficient, which shows the transition rate of images.
-There exists mutual information $I(.)$ between any two data samples within the data sampling period.
+where $\tau_u$ is the last sampled time at user $u$, $c_0$ is defined as the subtraction entropy of mutual information and data entropy, $c_1$ is the time-variant coefficient, which shows the transition rate of data.
+There exists mutual information $I(\cdot)$ between any two data samples within the data sampling period.
 Consequently, when sampling data over a brief period, the sampled data volume is relatively small.
-Utilizing regression in the machine learning process, the $c_0$, $c_1$ values of the mutual information and time-variant for this dataset can be easily calculated.
+Utilizing regression in the machine learning process, the $c_0$, and $c_1$ values of the mutual information and time-variant for this dataset can be easily calculated.
 Based on regression, we provide two parameters $c_0$, $c_1$ during the simulation to determine the dataset for the SFCL algorithm.
-Combining the Assumption~\ref{ass:mdp-sampling} and Equations~\eqref{eq:local-generalization-gap} we have the followings:

-where $\tau_u$ is a consecutive sampling delay of the sampling device on user $u$, the sampling delay varies according to the device setting and design.
-As it can easily be seen from~\eqref{eq:local-sampling-ggbound}, as the sampling wait time between two samples is larger, the mutual information between two samples is less.
-Therefore, the data becomes more independent and identically distributed (IID) with others.
-This phenomenon makes the user's learning become more generalized.
-As a result, the FL learning is improved significantly.
-However, if the sampling delay becomes large, the amount of data sampled from each IoT device reduces.
-This leads to information loss.
-Therefore, we also want to constrain the sampling delay.
-Thus, the sampling delay has lower constraints $\tau_u \leq \tau_\textrm{uthreshold}$.
+{As observed from Eq.~\eqref{eq:information-usage}, as the sampling wait time between two samples is larger, the mutual information between two samples reduces.
+Therefore, \emph{the data becomes more IID with others}.
+This phenomenon enhances the generalization of the user's learning, leading to a significant improvement in FCL learning.
+However, if the sampling delay exceeds the threshold defined by the data shortage limitation in Definition~\ref{def2:data_shortage}, the amount of data collected from each IoT device decreases, \emph{leading to information loss}.
+Consequently, it is essential to balance the sampling computation efficiency in the RTS system with the preservation of meaningful information in the collected dataset. }

-\subsection{Convergence Analysis under-sampling control process}
+\subsection{Convergence Analysis Under-sampling Control Process}